Is It Safe to Travel to Puerto Rico in 2026?

 Last updated: · Source: U.S. Department of State

 Puerto Rico (abbreviated PR), officially the Commonwealth of Puerto Rico, is a self-governing Caribbean archipelago and island organized as an unincorporated territory of the United States under the designation of commonwealth.
-Located between the Dominican Republic in the Greater Antilles and the U.S.
+Located about 1,000 miles (1,600 km) southeast of Miami, Florida, between the Dominican Republic in the Greater Antilles and the U.S.

 Is It Safe to Travel to Puerto Rico in 2026?

 Puerto Rico is currently rated Level 1Exercise Normal Precautions by the U.S. Department of State.
+Take normal security precautions in Puerto Rico.
 Petty crime, such as pickpocketing and purse snatching, is prevalent, and violent crime also occurs.
-Demonstrations can occur and may turn violent, leading to disruptions in traffic and public transportation.
-Women traveling alone may face harassment and verbal abuse.
+Power outages and water shortages occur frequently, impacting essential services.
+Monitor local media for information on ongoing demonstrations and avoid areas where they are taking place.

 Key concerns cited in the advisory: